How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 Filling it with warm water reduces heating time and, as such, minimizes heat exposure to your ground coffee beans or reduces bitterness in your brewed moka pot.

-To do this effectively, use filtered warm or hot water since impurities can affect your final brew’s quality.
+To do this effectively, use filtered warm or hot water, as impurities can affect the quality of your final brew.

 A recommended six ounces of filtered cold or room temperature ratio for each cup you want to brew works well.